Is a Master’s Degree Worth It?

 13 Legit Money-Making Skills You Can Learn Online For Free

-Last week I wrote about different things to do if you can’t find a job.
-Two of my suggestions were to take a class and work on improving other skills.
-Here’s a list of exactly what I was talking about – courses and skills you can learn online that will help you make money at a job or on your own.
+I lost my job once during the economic downturn, so I know what it’s like looking for work.
+So if you are struggling to find a job and have some free time on your hands then listen up.
+These aren’t the usual suggestions of filling out endless surveys at Opinion Outpost, they are real ways to increase your earnings each month.
+Two of my suggestions are to take a class and work on improving other skills.
+Here’s a list of exactly what I’m talking about – courses and skills you can learn online that will help you make money at a job or on your own.
 I’ve included just the good stuff – you can put these skills on a resume or even base a freelance career on them.
 I didn’t include things like “learn how to get organized” or “learn how to network.”
 I think we already know those things are floating around on the internet anyway.

 The Skills